halfinamoon/Aerial-Palm-Tree-Object-Detection/README.md

 # Proposal of SCOPE Analysis: Aerial Palm Tree Counting Project

-Notes: In this project exploratory analysis i use terms of _"projected"_ as the indication for synthetization of data or rough assumptions, only for the project exploratory simulations purposes (contextual awareness and objective alignment), the actual facts and validity might actually far from accurate representative of SawitPro company
+Notes: In this project exploratory analysis i use terms of _"projected"_ as the indication for synthetization of data or rough assumptions, only for the project exploratory simulations purposes (contextual awareness and objective alignment), the actual facts and validity might actually far from accurate representative of company

 ## S: Stakeholder Requirements & Success Criteria

 ### Primary Stakeholders:

-- **Primary Stakeholders**: PT Digital Sawit Pro (SawitPro)
+- **Primary Stakeholders**: Company
 - **Plantation Manager**: Requires automated palm tree plantation quantity data for harvest planning (_projected_)
 - **Agricultural Officers**: Track and Monitor plantation's growth or decline
 - **Financial Department**: Require the data for asset analysis and valuation (_projected_)